MKhalusova/MKhalusova.github.io/_posts/2018-01-15-titanic-predictions.md

 date: 2018-01-15
 ---

 I've been hesitant to write this blog post.
-One one hand, I managed to build my first (i.e. not in the context of a course exercise) neural network that predicts something - in this case, survival or death of Titanic passengers.
+On one hand, I managed to build my first (i.e. not in the context of a course exercise) neural network that predicts something - in this case, survival or death of Titanic passengers.
 There's also quite involved data cleanup beforehand, which took some time.
 Overall I feel like I have made my first tiny step towards "real" machine learning.
 It does feel like an achievement - this is huge compared to what I could do just a couple of months ago.